caseykotowski/Stock-Analysis/README.md

 ### Refactoring

-I want to reduce the runtime, and since extra loops cause the extra time how do I reduce the number of loops?
+I want to reduce the runtime, and since extra loops cause the extra time, I need to reduce the loops.
 I want to remove the outer loop nest from the original code, because I can make the other variables arrays, and increase the index within the remaining loop.

 ```
  'Loop through all arrays to set them at zero for the start of each iteration